imixs/imixs-cloud/README.md

  - **apps/** is the place where where your custom business services are configured.
 Each sub-directory holds at least one kubernetes object description (yaml file).
 Optional additional configuration files are also located in this directory.

  - **management/** in this directory you can find all the management services which are part of the *Imixs-Cloud*.
-This different service are maintained by this project and can be customized for individual needs.
+These services are maintained by this project and can be customized for individual needs.

  - **scripts/**  provides bash scripts to setup a new kubernetes node.